Chapter

 Competitor research is the number one strategy for staying one step ahead of the SEO game.
 Luckily, there are some tools that can help you conduct competitive analysis.
 Especially in terms of finding organic keywords.

-Semrush is the one.
+Semrush is the best SEO tool.

 You can collect your competitors’ keyword data and see some remarkable results in a short time span.